And, it’s not a question of “if” you write (and continually rewrite) your story.

 In short, these two parts relate to life and key questions differently, and thus are driven by different rules or life principles.

-There are at least seven essential principles or guidelines that, when accessed, can help you consciously heal and enrich your life story.
+There are at least three practices or guidelines that, when accessed, can help you consciously heal and enrich your life story.
 This will be the topic of Part 2.